Learning how to live in the present moment is an important aspect of self-growth and spiritual discovery.

-Living in the moment does not mean being completely devoid of feelings.
+Being in the moment does not mean being devoid of feelings.
 You can be sad or happy or any other feeling and still be present with yourself and others.

 In fact, happiness is rarely a feeling we associate with anything other than being in the moment.

-It is generally the more negative emotions that we associate with getting lost in thought, and that’s because we are looking for a solution to ease the feeling.
+It is negative emotions that we associate with getting lost in thought, and that’s because we are looking for a solution to ease the feeling.

 We don’t seek to end or relieve ourselves of positive feelings, so we don’t have to think about them in the same sort of way.

 But the sooner you can make peace with your negative feelings like you do positive ones, the sooner you will accept them for what they are and stop thinking about them.